-And it appears we all somehow survived last week, so um………I think we need something sweet to celebrate, right?
+And it appears the weekend’s over, so um………I think we need something sweet to “celebrate”, right?

 Anyway, so these cookie bars were inspired by one of my fam’s favorites, my s’mores cookie bars!
 Oh my goodness, and as I’m typing this I just realized that I’ve never shared that recipe, what am I doing with my life guys???
 (I’ll definitely share it soon though.? )